TrevorAhlers/CSCI4970-Capsoft-Solutions-Project/README.md

 ## RELEASE NOTES MILESTONE 1 (v0.1.1) 02/25/2025

 This first release focuses on our data models and their basic manipulation to display information comprehensively (row/column format).
 We can populate all course sections into objects and extract the necessary data for display.
+Current implementation displays the following attributes of a course-section: Catalog Number, Section Number, Room, Enrollment Count, and Max Enrollment.

-Currently, front-end development is largely decoupled from the back-end.
-We have demonstrated passing information between the two, but no significant functionality has been completed on the front-end, which is currently in an aesthetic design phase.
+At this early stage, front-end development is largely decoupled from the back-end.
+We have demonstrated passing information between the two using an API call, but no significant functionality has been completed on the front-end, which is currently in an aesthetic design phase.

-Our web server (deployed on AWS Elastic Beanstalk) scales according to user demand and is implemented for production testing.
-So far, testing has been limited to the IDE using prototype files or via localhost.
+Our web server (deployed on AWS Elastic Beanstalk) scales according to user demand automatically.
+So far, testing has been limited to the IDE using prototype files or via localhost, though the production server is implemented and available to test on.
 To test the web platform, simply run the `application.py` file located in the `BackEnd` directory.
 (You will need to install the required Python libraries as documented in the Libraries file in the Documentation directory of the project.)

 ### Current Libraries:
 1. flask